Listen to the full episode:

 “Never tell your story in one communication,” Bertuzzi said.
 “Use voicemail, emails, and social to tell little chapters of your story instead of going for the whole enchilada in one communication type.”

-Iterate Faster with Mixmax
+How to Iterate Faster with Mixmax

 Mixmax is an outbound communications management tool that’s built to help you scale all of your go-to-market initiatives.
 From automated sequences to rich media email templates to data-driven reports, Mixmax creates the bandwidth you need to reach more people and iterate faster.